 When we walked in, they had a buffet set up.
 We perused the buffet and noticed the signs with names of all of the dishes.

 I told the server that we were vegan and would like to know which dishes on the buffet line were animal product-free.
-He brought the manager over to help us, and the manager walked us through the line, pointing out which items had dairy in them.
+He brought the manager over to help us.
+And the manager walked us through the line, pointing out which items had dairy in them.

 There were still plenty of vegan items on the buffet line.
 So David and I grabbed plates and started dishing up chana masala, uthappam, rice, and more.

 Many times at buffets, the food is a bit more bland to accommodate a variety of palates.
-However, the food at this buffet still had plenty of flavor and spice, and everything was piping hot.
+However, the food at this buffet still had plenty of flavor and spice.
+And everything was piping hot.

 We started with an appetizer of vegetable cutlets made with potatoes and peas, lightly rolled in flour, fried, and served with cilantro chutney & tamarind sauce.
 The cutlets were crisp on the outside, but soft and dense on the inside.

 For our main dishes, I was having a hard time deciding between masala dosa, one of my all-time favorite dishes, and chana bhatura, which I’d never tried before.

-The chickpeas were dark in color, a grayish black, and were served with two puffy, fried pieces of bread.
+The chickpeas were dark in color, a grayish black.
+They were served with two puffy, fried pieces of bread.

-They lay the berries in the sun to dry, and they are then used for their homeopathic properties and for cooking.
+They lay the berries in the sun to dry.
+They are then used for their homeopathic properties and for cooking.
 He said that they are especially good for digestion, which can be handy when a person’s diet includes a lot of beans and lentils.

 The chickpeas had a rich, earthiness about them that can only be described as umami.
 They had a deep undertone of a flavor like brown lentils.

 It reminded me of eating in New York City and how somehow everything there, even something as simple as a bagel, just seems to taste better.
 You wouldn’t think that a person could be blown away by chickpeas, but this dish managed it.

 The amla was astringent, dry, and left a kind of waxy coating in the mouth.
 I’m eager to buy some for myself, so that I can try making a similar chickpea dish at home.

 This creamy and rich dish was delicious.
-Although, it had a hard time competing with the chana bhatura, which had set the bar very high.
+Although, it had a hard time competing with the chana poori, which had set the bar very high.

-The service at Shree Indian restaurant could not have been friendlier, especially from the manager, who made us feel so welcome and shared a lot of really fun and interesting insights about the dishes we were eating.
+The service at Shree Indian restaurant could not have been friendlier, especially from the manager, who made us feel so welcome.
+He shared a lot of really fun and interesting insights about the dishes we were eating.